 As we have said in the previous section, the census can be very useful in this regard.
 However, the law does not require you to have been registered in the city hall for the whole three years in order to be granted social roots.

-Starting with your entry stamp at the airport, you can collect documents, invoices, tickets, or any other paper that verifies that you have been in the country chronologically during all that time.
+Starting with your entry stamp at the airport (and that is why your passport is one of the best means of proof), you can collect documents, invoices, tickets, or any other paper that verifies that you have been in the country chronologically during all that time.

 If you need to leave the country during those 3 years, take this into consideration